moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/parallel_containers.rst

 Parallel containers combine a set of stages to allow planning alternate solutions.

-Three stages provided by MTC to use within a parallel container
+Three stages provided by MTC to use within a parallel container:

 * Alternatives